 OSD and replica selection policies can only be set for the entire volume.
 Further details about the policies are described in Sec.
-6.3.
+7.3.

-The policies are set and modified with the xtfs_repl tool.
+The policies are set and modified with the xtfsutil tool on the volume (mount point).
+When called without any options, xtfsutil will also show the policies currently set for the volume.
 A policy that controls the selection of a replica is set as follows: